-Mark S. Kamlet is the Interim Director of the Institute for Politics and Strategy, the University Professor of Economics and Public Policy, and Provost Emeritus at Carnegie Mellon, with joint appointments in the Department of Social and Decision Sciences in the Dietrich College of Humanities and Social Sciences, and the Heinz College of Information Systems and Public Policy.
+Mark S. Kamlet is the University Professor of Economics and Public Policy, and Provost Emeritus at Carnegie Mellon, with joint appointments in the Institute for Politics and Strategy and the Department of Social and Decision Sciences in the Dietrich College of Humanities and Social Sciences, and the Heinz College of Information Systems and Public Policy.

 From 2000 to 2014, Kamlet served as provost (chief academic officer) and executive vice president.
 In this role, he oversaw the research and educational activities of campus, as well as space, facilities, and computing infrastructures.
 He was especially engaged in the university’s technology commercialization activities, the growing internationalization of the university’s footprint, and the role of technology in education.